inaka/Jayme/README.md

 }
 ```

-See how **simple and neat** the code ended up being in your `ViewController` layer.
-That's the main purpose of Jayme.
+Do you see how simple and neat the code ended up being in your `ViewController` layer?
+Well, **that's the main purpose of Jayme.**

 #### Adding a bit of condiment to your first Repository

-Of course not all the repositories are as trivial as the one we've just created.
+Of course, not all the repositories are as trivial as the one we've just created.
 Jayme will make your life really easy when it comes to such basic repository configurations.
 But, what if we needed more complex stuff?

 Let's suppose that now we go a step further and we pretend to add a `Post` entity in our app.
-We also want to add support such that we can fetch all the Posts that were created by a certain user.
+We also want to add support such that we can fetch all the posts that were created by a certain user.

-This is where your architecture slightly starts to divert from Jayme basics.
-Basically, there are two conventional ways of achieving it.
-Either you:

-- Add a `findPostsForUserWithID(userID)` function to your existent `UserRepository`; or...
-- Create a `PostRepository` with a `findPostsHavingAuthorID(userID)` function.

-The latter is preferred over the former.

 So, in order to do this, you first need to define your `Post` entity, as following: